 Based on Banting’s own diet accounts, his highest caloric days seemed to top out at roughly 1,700 calories in which 300-400 were from alcohol.
 His macros tended toward a low to moderate fat and carbohydrate intake relevant to calories with the highest allotted towards protein, though only slightly.
-Without taking into account metabolic adaptions or human error, Banting was hitting an average daily caloric deficit of roughly 1,000 calories per day or 45% of his intake need at the beginning.
+Without taking into account metabolic adaptation or human error, Banting was hitting an average daily caloric deficit of roughly 1,000 calories per day or 45% of his intake need at the beginning.
 This is likely to have slowed as time went on (which makes sense in his weight charting).
-It doesn’t seem Banting took part of refeeds or breaks.
-But, this is all speculation anyway which is kind of the point.
+It doesn’t seem he took part in refeeds or breaks.
+But this is all speculation anyway which is kind of the point.

 I’ve provided you with a modernized visual of Banting’s diet.

 I made the best assumptions possible based on the information provided.
 It was clear (by the limits of the meats listed) Banting was told to stay away from meats high in fat (“Meats except pork; fish except for salmon”).
-He also writes about fat being skimmed off of foods he takes in in in later updates. of foods he takes in.
-You will note though, I still gave Banting meats with moderate saturated fat as might have taken place with the Mutton and a chicken breast with skin.
-Is there a chance the fat content of the meat could have been a tad higher?
+He also writes about fat being skimmed off of food he eats in later updates.
+You will note though, I still used meats with moderate saturated fat as might have been in the mutton and chicken breasts with skin.
+Is there a chance the fat content of the meats could have been a tad higher?
 Sure, but it could have been lower as well.
-I also went with the largest ounces listed.
-I feel this is a good snap shot given the information Banting provided.
+I also used the highest number of ounces listed.
+I feel this is a good snapshot given the available information.

 You will also note that starch intake was not absent.
-In fact, vegetables were more scarce.
-Starches were consumed still as well as fruit.
-Maybe some couldn’t tell because it is called “toast” or “rusks?”
+Vegetables were more scarce, but starches were consumed as well as fruit.
+Maybe some couldn’t tell because they are listed as “toast” or “rusk?”
 Those items are made with flour, in case you were wondering.

 This really isn’t a “low carb” plan so much as it is a low calorie plan.
-I mean yes, technically it is lower in carbohydrates than what the average American is eating, but so are the calories.
+I mean yes, technically it is lower in carbohydrates than what the average American eats, but so are the calories.
 The macros are almost split down the middle with a little alcohol.
 What type of diet does that sound like?
-Seems more similar to the Mediterranean Diet macronutrients to me.
+Seems closer to Mediterranean diet macronutrients to me.
 It makes me wonder if the experts took the time to log what Banting had written down.
 It makes me wonder if Banting understood it himself?

-What about the statements claiming he had “tried it all” before this diet?
-Let’s look at his own statements about his previous diet.
+What about the statements he made claiming he had “tried it all” before this diet?
+Let’s look at his own statement regarding his previous diet.

 My former dietary table was bread and milk for breakfast, or a pint of tea with plenty of milk, sugar, and buttered toast; meat, beer, much bread (of which I was always very fond) and pastry for dinner, the meal of tea similar to that of breakfast, and generally a fruit tart or bread and milk for supper.
 I had little comfort and far less sound sleep.

-Very low protein, very high carb and moderate fat.
-We don’t get specifics on ounces, but it’s easy to conceive that Banting was packing it away in calories with lots of sugared teas and pastry.
-There is no denying his previous diet was low in nutrition and high on calories.
+Very low protein, very high carb, moderate fat.
+We don’t get specifics on ounces, but it’s easy to conceive that Banting was packing calories away in the form of lots of sugared teas and pastries.
+There is no denying his previous diet was low in nutrition and high in calories.

-The tune does change in the series from “I’ve tried it all!” to “Look at this crap I was eating before, no wonder!”
+The tune does change from “I’ve tried it all!” to “Look at the crap I was eating before, no wonder!”

 The Anecdotes Don’t Add Up